Cathedral Community Cycle of Prayer

 Day 30

-The University of Surrey: The Vice-Chancellor, staff and students.
-The Chaplaincy Team, including Coordinating Chaplain Rabbi Alex Goldberg, Anglican Chaplain Duncan Myers
+The University of Surrey: The Vice-Chancellor, staff and students; the Chaplaincy Team including Principal Chaplains Rabbi Alex Goldberg and Lilli Jones, Anglican Chaplain (vacancy – for God’s guidance towards a fresh appointment).

 Day 31

-For the Church of England’s Manormead Supported Housing scheme at Hindhead (for retired clergy and spouses).
+For the Guildford Diocese Retired Clergy Association, and for the Church of England’s Manormead Supported Housing scheme at Hindhead (for retired clergy and spouses).

 All places of recreation and refreshment of body, mind and spirit.